How to remove TapuFind virus from Mac

 - Press Shift-Command-A or open Applications from Finder.

 - Search for the TapuFind app or any other recently added program you don’t remember downloading.

-- Select and trash them.
+- Select and drag them to Trash.

 Get rid of adware-generated files and folders

-Deleting the malware-related apps is not enough if you want to defeat the threat once and for all.
+Deleting malware-related apps is not enough if you want to defeat the threat once and for all.
 Some hidden files remain deep in your system folders and cause unwanted activity on your computer.
 To find and delete them: